Airborne Virus Transmission: Increased Spreading Due to Formation of Hollow Particles: Methods

 The droplet evaporation rate is affected by the cooling of the droplet due to evaporation, reducing the temperature of the droplet and, thus, the water vapor concentration.
 Therefore, the evaporative cooling of droplets is taken into account in our model.
 In addition, non-volatile solutes are considered in the evaporative cooling process.

-When the droplet's surface concentration reaches the efflorescence limit of $Y_{\text {2,s}} = 0.393$ \cite{Gregson}, a spherical solid layer forms and the droplet radius remains constant.
+When the mass fraction of NaCl at the surface of the droplet reaches the efflorescence limit, a spherical solid layer forms and the droplet radius remains constant.
+Gregson et al. \cite{Gregson}, performed experiments on the drying of single NaCl-water droplets which are levitated by electrodynamic balance.
+Throughout their experiments, the drying process of the droplets is monitored until efflorescence is achieved.
+This occurrence of efflorescence induces noticeable alterations in both the concentration and shape of the droplets.
+Consequently, it becomes possible to measure the efflorescence time and, subsequently, determine the corresponding efflorescence concentration.
+The efflorescence limit is offered as $Y_{\textup{2,s}} = 0.393$.
 During the drying process, the solid layer at the surface thickens.
 The drying rate due to solid layer resistance is computed by

 where $\delta$ is the solid layer thickness, $D_\mathrm{s}$ is the diffusivity in the solid layer.
+Our research does not examine the effect of capillary force on water vapor diffusion through solid layers.

-The temperature evolution of droplets after solid layer formation is
+The temperature gradients are very small during the first and second stages of evaporation, with Biot number ($\textup{Bi}={\widetilde{\textup{Nu}}}\,k_\textup{f}\,/2.0\,k_\textup{l}$) less than 0.5.
+Therefore, we assumed uniform temperature of droplets after solid layer formation and the consequent temperature evolution is solved by